This tutorial is part of the basic tutorial series for the data.world platform. See the article overview of basic tutorials for more information.

-In this section we'll cover the basics of searching on data.world, and how to evaluate and save your search results.
-You can read through the entire article or jump around to the sections which are pertinent to you.
+In this first tutorial we'll cover the basics of searching on data.world and how to evaluate and save your search results.

-After working through the exercise in this article you should be able to:
+After working through the tutorial you should be able to:

 - A data.world login (available for free here if you don't have one).

-If you prefer to go straight to the exercise and refer to the Background section as needed, click here.
+If you prefer to go straight to the exercises, click here.

 Use the search bar to find data